JianZhongDev/VisionTechInsights/content/posts/implement_train_VGG_PyTorch/index.md

 To tackle this issue, the VGG authors first train a shallow model.
 Then, they use the learned parameters from this shallow model to initialize deeper ones.

 Transferring learned parameters between models in PyTorch is straightforward.
-It involves copying the weights and biases from corresponding layers between the two models.
+It involves copying the learnable parameters `state_dict` (i.e. weights and biases) from corresponding layers between the two models.
 If you're using the VGG model definition from this blog post, the example code looks like this:

 ```Python {linenos=true}
 ## demo transfer model parameters